What Can You Do With a Dutch Oven: 7 Rules to Follow

 Damaging The Dutch Oven

-Utensils to be used inside a Dutch oven vary between seasoned cast iron and enamel as well.
+Utensils to be used inside a Dutch oven vary between seasoned cast iron and enamel.
 Utensils that are wooden or bamboo are the best for enamel.

-Seasoned cast iron is a little more forgiving and you could possibly with care use metal utensils.
-When choosing something different make sure that it can withstand the extreme heat from the cast iron.
+Seasoned cast iron is a little more forgiving, and you could use metal utensils with care.
+When choosing something different, make sure that it can withstand the extreme heat from the cast iron.
 As they will stick and melt.

 Before you go crazy and buy every “Dutch Oven Accessory” known to man I have an article listing the utensils and accessories that you actually need when using a Dutch oven.